avillada0327v2/Rice-COMP449/arxivCS_data_retrieval/README.md

 * Python 3
 * Have downloaded unzipped directory of citation data in this same directory (https://www.dropbox.com/s/iltvodnh2mldgub/dss.tar.gz?dl=0)

-To run the script to parse and construct ArxivCS dataset, run the data_wrangle_script.py file.
+To run the script to parse and construct ArxivCS dataset, run the data_wrangle_script.py file with command "python data_wrangle_script.py"